Anwarvic/anwarvic.github.io/my_collections/_machine-translation/Attention.md

 different Z matrices.
 So, we need to concatenate them together to get one big matrix as shown below:

--   enate them together to get one big matrix as shown below:
+-   concatenate them together to get one big matrix as shown below:

 <div align="center">
     <img src="media/Attention/image9.png" width=750>